 The Winged Bean also known Goa Bean, Four-Angled Bean, Four-Cornered Bean, Manila Bean, Princess Bean, Cigarrillas, and Dragon Bean by various cultures around the world.

-Few gardeners in the United States are familiar with this versatile bean plant variety.
-Every part of the Winged Bean plant is edible and highly nutritious.
+Only a few gardeners in the United States are familiar with this versatile bean plant variety.
+Every part of the winged bean plant is edible and highly nutritious.

 What Is a Winged Bean?

-The Winged Bean is a wild-sounding and completely edible bean variety probably originated in Papua New Guinea and is popular throughout Southeast Asia.
+The winged bean is a wild-sounding and completely edible bean variety that probably originated in Papua New Guinea and is popular throughout Southeast Asia.
 The leaves, flowers, seedpods, beans, and even the tuber can be eaten.
-The Winged Bean has uniquely shaped seed pods and beautiful blue flowers on twining vines that can reach 10 feet high.
+The winged bean has uniquely shaped seed pods and beautiful blue flowers on twining vines that can reach 10 feet high.

 What Does the Winged Bean Taste Like?

-Though all parts of the plant are edible, the most popular is the immature seed pods.
+Though all parts of the plant are edible, the immature seed pods are the most popular for having a great taste.
 Harvested when they are between two and six inches long, the green pods can be eaten raw or grilled.
 The pod has a flavor described as reminiscent of snap peas and asparagus.

-The white or blue flowers of the Asian Winged Bean are edible and are traditionally used to flavor and color rice dishes.
-The taste of the Winged Bean flower has been compared to that of mushrooms, particularly when fried.
+The white or blue flowers of the Asian winged bean are traditionally used to flavor and color rice dishes.
+The taste of the winged bean flower has been compared to that of mushrooms, especially when fried.
 The leaves are delicious raw or cooked like spinach.

-The tuber has a nutty flavor and has significantly higher protein than either potatoes or yams.
-Tubers are eaten raw or steamed.
-Certain varieties of Winged Bean plants produce larger and better-tasting tubers, usually at the expense of seed pod production.
+The tuber has a nutty flavor and has significantly higher protein than potatoes or yams.
+Tubers can be steamed or eaten raw.
+Certain varieties of winged bean plants produce larger and better-tasting tubers, usually at the expense of seed pod production.

 How to Grow a Winged Bean in the United States

-Successful Winged Bean growers in the US told us about the best practices for successful plants.
-Like many Legume species, Winged Beans can be slow starters, but a few tricks can improve your germination rates.
+Successful winged bean growers in the US have shared their best practices.
+Like many legume species, winged beans can be slow starters, but with a few tricks, you can improve their germination rates.
 The mature seeds should be soaked in clean water for 24 hours prior to planting and benefit from scarification of the seed shell.

 Tips for Germination Success